martinwheatman/enguageMirror/doc/principle.md

 and it is directed by our reaction to those thoughts.

 <center>

-utterance --> {thoughts} --> {replies} </br>
+utterance --> {thoughts|references} --> {replies} </br>
 ------ felicity ------->

 </center>

 ## Utterance
 Thoughts and replies are just utterances.
-An utterance is just any string of words, there is no need for it to conform to any syntax - this is arbtrary mapping.
+An utterance is just any string of words, there is no need for it to conform to any syntax - this is an arbtrary mapping initiated by utteranes.

 ## Thought
 Thoughts are unspoken utterances, used to interpret utterances, and are interpreted themsleves.

+## Reference
+References refer to further unspoken utterances,

 ## Reply
 A reply is a formatted answer.
 A different reply (format) will be provided at each level of interpretation.

 ### Answer
-An answer will be passed up, verbatim, through the interpretation (layers of thought.)
+An answer is a ( list of ) data items will be passed up, verbatim, through the interpretation (layers of thought.)

 ## Felicity